11/7/2025

 • Track key figures live

-• Relieve managers and employees on the store floor through standardized routines
+• Relieve managers and employees on the shop floor through standardized routines

 This not only strengthens operational excellence - but also employee satisfaction.